What Are the Goals of a Critique?

 Key Objectives of a Critique

 1. To Evaluate and Assess One of the primary goals of a critique is to evaluate the quality, validity, or effectiveness of a work.
 This involves a systematic analysis of its components, such as structure, content, methodology, or presentation.
-As an example, in academic research, a critique might assess the rigor of a study’s methodology or the coherence of its arguments.
+Take this case: in academic research, a critique might assess the rigor of a study’s methodology or the coherence of its arguments.
 In creative fields, a critique could examine how well a piece of art communicates its intended message.
 The evaluation process is not about assigning a final judgment but about understanding what works and what does not.
 This objective is crucial because it provides a foundation for further action, whether that involves refining a project or making informed decisions.

 Conclusion